CloudCoreo/audit-aws-inventory-all/head.md

-audit Inventory
+audit Inventory All
 ============================
-This composite performs inventory on your AWS cloud objects
+This composite performs complete inventory on your AWS cloud objects